What Level Of Disinfectant Will Keep Your Customers Safe?

 3. It Kills The Germs You Want To Kill

 Depending on the type of business you’re it, you might be more concerned about some germs than others.
 A restaurant may be more concerned about Salmonella or Listeria, or a gym may be more concerned about Staph or MRSA.
 That means you want to check the label of your disinfectant to ensure the microbes you are most worried about are listed.
 The EPA tests disinfectants to ensure they kill the specific germs that are listed on a product’s label.
-For example, Force of Nature is registered by the EPA as a broad spectrum disinfectant to kill a range of pathogens at the 99.9% level, even Staph, MRSA, Listeria, Salmonella, Influenza A, and Norovirus.
+For example, Force of Nature is registered by the EPA as a Hospital disinfectant to kill a range of pathogens at the 99.9% level, even Staph, MRSA, Listeria, Salmonella, Influenza A, and Norovirus.
+It is on EPA’s list N, the disinfectants approved for use against SARS-CoV-2, the cause of COVID-19.
+And because we’re getting this question a lot – the EPA expects all products on List N to kill all strains and variants of SARS-CoV-2.

 Using Disinfectants Safely